 Surface roughness is a very important surface characteristic that directly defines the quality.
 In general, there are roughness values from different parts that people design for different applications.
 For example, for a shaft, these values and tolerances are in the technical drawing.

 Improving the surface roughness value means the improved fracture strength.
 So, surface characteristics not only depend only on visual characteristics but also on mechanical characteristics.

 To define a surface, there are some kinds of surface texture parameters;

 - Roughness: This is the most important surface parameter that defines the little surface deviations from an intended ideal surface structure.
 You can see above the surface roughness height and width.

-- Waviness: This is the bigger version of roughness caused by major manufacturing process deflections, vibrations, etc. You can see the waviness spacing and the waviness height illustrations above.
+- Waviness: This is the bigger version of roughness major manufacturing process deflections causes, vibrations, etc. You can see the waviness spacing and the waviness height illustrations above.